mdal-lang/mdal-lang.github.io/README.md

 [![Edit with Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mdal-lang/mdal-demo)

 In the [`mdal-lang/mdal-demo-extenion`](https://github.com/mdal-lang/mdal-demo-extension) repository you can find an example on how to further customize the base app defined by the demo project (e. g. in order to complement the posting routines).
-The customizations are implemented as an additional VS Code extension that uses the base app as dependency.
+The customizations are implemented as an additional AL extension that uses the base app as dependency.

 ## Language Elements